 A real evaluation file may contain thousands of tokens, while a model accepts only a fixed number of context tokens.
 Cutting text into disjoint blocks is fast, but tokens at each block boundary lose usable left context.
 A strided sliding window reuses context and scores only newly exposed target tokens.

 Hugging Face demonstrates this protocol for GPT-2 Large on WikiText-2: a no-overlap stride = 1024 run reports PPL 19.44, while stride = 512 reports 16.44 for the same model and corpus.
-The score improved because more context was supplied, not because model weights changed.[1]
+More context improved the score; the model weights didn't change.[1]

 First simulate which positions a sliding-window loop scores: